YTP-Plus/YTPPlusUI/README.md

 ## I got a great idea for the program, where to start?
 Anyone is welcome to submit a pull request or suggest ideas via the [Discord server](https://discord.gg/bzhzRmg).

+## The YTP+ Project
+The [YTP+ project](https://ytp-plus.github.io/) is an ongoing effort to automatically generate machinimas.
+Anyone can contribute by forking a YTP+ related repository and expanding upon the goal.
+This software is apart of the project as well.